OnurAkviran/manageStaff/README.md

 # manageStaff

-A simple C# project for adding and removing staff members to a work database using C# and SQL.
+A simple C# project for adding and removing staff members to a work database using C#.